japila-books/spark-sql-internals/docs/expressions/spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md

 # ScalarSubquery (ExecSubqueryExpression) Expression

-`ScalarSubquery` is an link:spark-sql-Expression-ExecSubqueryExpression.adoc[ExecSubqueryExpression] that <<updateResult, can give exactly one value>> (i.e. the value of executing <<plan, SubqueryExec>> subquery that can result in a single row and a single column or `null` if no row were computed).
+`ScalarSubquery` is an spark-sql-Expression-ExecSubqueryExpression.md[ExecSubqueryExpression] that <<updateResult, can give exactly one value>> (i.e. the value of executing <<plan, SubqueryExec>> subquery that can result in a single row and a single column or `null` if no row were computed).

-IMPORTANT: Spark SQL uses the name of `ScalarSubquery` twice to represent an `ExecSubqueryExpression` (this page) and a link:spark-sql-Expression-SubqueryExpression-ScalarSubquery.adoc[SubqueryExpression].
+IMPORTANT: Spark SQL uses the name of `ScalarSubquery` twice to represent an `ExecSubqueryExpression` (this page) and a spark-sql-Expression-SubqueryExpression-ScalarSubquery.md[SubqueryExpression].
 It _is_ confusing and you should _not_ be anymore.

-`ScalarSubquery` is <<creating-instance, created>> exclusively when `PlanSubqueries` physical optimization is link:spark-sql-PlanSubqueries.adoc#apply[executed] (and plans a link:spark-sql-Expression-SubqueryExpression-ScalarSubquery.adoc[ScalarSubquery] expression).
+`ScalarSubquery` is <<creating-instance, created>> exclusively when `PlanSubqueries` physical optimization is spark-sql-PlanSubqueries.md#apply[executed] (and plans a spark-sql-Expression-SubqueryExpression-ScalarSubquery.md[ScalarSubquery] expression).

 [source, scala]
 ----